By Abby Vinas

 Solution: Make Hydration a Priority

 Make sure your daily skincare routine includes products that help keep your skin hydrated.
-Look for moisturizers or hydrating serums that contain ingredients like hyaluronic acid, ceramides, and squalane.
+Look for moisturizers or hydrating serums, such as our Primed & Ready hydrating primer and Drink It Up hydrating serum, that contain ingredients to help soak your skin in moisture.
+Ingredients to look out for are hyaluronic acid, ceramides, and squalane, among others.
 Facial oils are also very hydrating and restorative.

 But also make sure you’re drinking plenty of water on a daily basis, which helps support good health all around.
 Make it a daily goal to drink at least 8 glasses of water and see how your skin bounces back!